juju/docs/src/en/tools-amulet.md

 to be amended in order for it to find the amulet directory.

 ## Usage

-Amulet comes packaged with several tools.
-In order to provide the most flexibility, Amulet offers both direct Python library access and generic access via a programmable API for other languages (for example, `bash`).

-### Python

 Amulet is made available to Python via the `amulet` module which you can import: